net-lisias-kspu/ContractConfigurator/Parameters.md

     }

 ### Progression Parameters
-Although not tied directly to the acheivement/progression system, these are paramters that are typically used for progression type rewards (do something for the first time).
+Although not tied directly to the acheivement/progression system, these are parameters that are typically used for progression type rewards (do something for the first time).

 #### LaunchVessel
 To meet this parameter, the player simply needs to launch a vessel.